-- Work with BPA and Council to ensure that SMART objectives and adaptive management plans are developed at an appropriate level for each project by requiring them in contracts and tracking them at each stage from proposals to statements of work to annual reports. - Choose a small but diverse subset of scientifically sound proposals from the spectrum of Fish and Wildlife Program activities to serve as examples for other project proponents.
-The ISRP would work with the chosen proponents to ensure that their projects are presented as effective examples.

-Potential projects from this review set:
+- Provide incentives for project proponents to develop SMART objectives and adaptive management plans at an appropriate level for each project by requiring them in contracts and tracking them at each stage from proposals to statements of work to annual reports. - Provide guidance and training to project proponents in developing science-based proposals with SMART objectives and adaptive management plans by: - Choosing a small, diverse subset of scientifically sound proposals from the existing spectrum of Fish and Wildlife Program activities to serve as examples for other project proponents.
+The ISRP could work with the chosen proponents to ensure that their projects are presented as effective examples.
+Potential projects from this review set include: - 1998-014-00, Ocean Survival of Salmonids - 1997-024-00, Avian Predation on Juvenile Salmonids - 2002-013-01, Water Entity-CBWTP - 2007-252-00, Hyporheic Flow Assessment in Columbia River Tributaries - 2008-308-00, Willamette Falls Lamprey Escapement Estimate - 1991-029-00, Research, monitoring, and evaluation of emerging issues and measures to recover the Snake River fall Chinook salmon ESU - 2004-002-00, Pacific Northwest Aquatic Monitoring Program (PNAMP) Coordination - 1991-051-00, Modeling and Evaluation Statistical Support for Life-Cycle Studies - Organizing training sessions at the beginning of the proposal development process to guide project proponents in developing science-based proposals with SMART objectives and adaptive management plans based on advice from Council,

-- 1998-014-00, Ocean Survival of Salmonids - o 1997-024-00, Avian Predation on Juvenile Salmonids - o 2002-013-01, Water Entity-CBWTP - o 2007-252-00, Hyporheic Flow Assessment in Columbia River Tributaries - o 2008-308-00, Willamette Falls Lamprey Escapement Estimate - 1991-029-00, Research, monitoring, and evaluation of emerging issues and measures to recover the Snake River fall Chinook salmon ESU - o 1991-051-00, Modeling and Evaluation Statistical Support for Life-Cycle Studies - Organize an adaptive management workshop to clarify expectations from the Council and to share and discuss example projects with other project proponents.
-Another option is to hold several smaller, sub-regional workshops or webinars as a way to reduce travel costs. - Update the Taurus proposal form and guidance document based on feedback from project proponents, the ISRP, and Council and BPA staff, while ensuring the form meets the ISRP's needs for the scientific review criteria and the Council's and BPA's administrative and policy needs. - As needed, organize training sessions with help from Council and BPA staff at the beginning of the proposal development process to guide project proponents in developing science-based proposals with SMART objectives and adaptive management plans.
-Example projects (as described in second bullet) would greatly facilitate training sessions.
+- ISRP, and BPA staff.
+Example projects (as described in the previous bullet) should be used to facilitate training sessions. - Organizing an adaptive management workshop to clarify Council expectations and to share and discuss example projects with other project proponents.
+It might be prudent to hold several smaller, sub-regional workshops or webinars as a way to reach a larger number of project proponents and reduce travel costs.
+The effectiveness of pilot workshops or webinars should be evaluated early in the process before several are conducted. - Collaborating with state agencies, U.S. Geological Survey Cooperative Fish and Wildlife Research Units, universities, ISRP, Council, and BPA staff to explore other approaches for educating project proponents to develop adaptive management plans. - Update the Taurus proposal form and guidance document based on feedback from project proponents, the ISRP, and Council and BPA staff, while ensuring the form meets the ISRP's needs for the scientific review criteria and the Council's and BPA's administrative and policy needs.
+Project proponents and ISRP reviewers have commented that the form has become unwieldy and inefficient to fill out and review, respectively.
+Changes are needed to facilitate the development and tracking of objectives, to reduce redundancy, and to distinguish the information required for administration from that required for scientific review. - Emphasize the need for high quality annual reports for each project.
+ISRP reviews of ongoing projects are primarily based on the most recent annual report.
+Accordingly, those reports should provide a clear and comprehensive summary of the objectives, methods, cumulative results, and benefits of the project.